 - An advisor in Kosovo and Albania on behalf of the Transrural Trust.

 Today John dedicates his time to teaching at Blackhorse, the Apiary he founded and built.
 Courses at Blackhorse are held in our very own, purpose built classroom within our own apiary grounds.
-Complementary tea and coffee is provided in our kitchen, which of course becomes the hub for friendy conversation between the students and with John and his volunteers.
+Complementary tea, coffee and biscuits are provided in our kitchen, the hub for friendy conversation between students, John and his volunteers.

-We are proud to be home to colonies of quiet bees which allow beginners to gain experience and confidence - in fact we continue to breed beginner-friendly bees.
+We are proud to be home to colonies of quiet bees which allow beginners to gain experience and confidence - in fact we continue to breed beginner-friendly bees every year.

 Ample free parking is available on-site.